siid14/bet-tracker/README.md

 ## Usage

+- Toggle between English and French using the language buttons
-- View your betting performance metrics at a glance
+- View your betting performance metrics at a glance with informative tooltips
 - Analyze patterns in your betting history through various charts
+- View proof of bets by clicking on the image icon next to match names
 - Click the "Export to PDF" button to generate and download a PDF version of the dashboard

 ## Customization

 You can customize the dashboard by:

-1. Updating the betting data in the `bets` array in `BettingDashboard.jsx`
+1. Updating the betting data in the `originalBets` array in `BettingDashboard.jsx`
+2. Adding new language support by extending the translations object
-2. Modifying chart colors and styles
+3. Modifying chart colors and styles
-3. Adding additional analytics components as needed
+4. Adding additional analytics components as needed

 ## License